Cooking With Beans & Legumes

-Legumes, like whole grains, are a low-glycemic-index food and an important part of the Anti-Inflammatory Food Pyramid.
+Beans and legumes, like whole grains, are low-glycemic-index foods and an important part of the Anti-Inflammatory Food Pyramid.
 They are rich in vitamins, minerals and fiber; delicious if prepared properly; and among the most inexpensive foods you can buy - the ultimate refutation of the notion that "you have to be rich to eat healthy."

 Legumes are the seeds of the plants in the Fabaceae family - a family that includes beans, lentils, soybeans, peas, peanuts, and even alfalfa and clover.
 They are exceptionally healthy foods for humans and animals, with the added bonus of being excellent for the environment: their roots fix nitrogen in the soil, reducing the need for petroleum-based fertilizers.

 Legumes in the diet usually refers to pulses - the edible seeds of annual leguminous plants that are harvested dry for consumption.
 In other words, these are the dry beans and lentils you can find in the bulk bins of any natural food store.

 The American Diabetes Association, the American Heart Association and the American Cancer Society all recommend legumes as one of the most important food groups for disease prevention and optimal health.
 Due to their blend of fiber, protein and nutrients, legumes aid in blood sugar regulation more than almost any other food group, a key quality for diabetics and those concerned with maintaining stable insulin response.